 How To Address The Lack Of “Ready Now” Candidates For Leadership Positions

-If you are in human resource management or serve in a related capacity, the issue of whether to promote or hire to fill a leadership position is one you have likely faced.
+If you are in human resource management or serve in a related capacity, you are facing many issues.
+Whether to promote or hire to fill a leadership position is one you face on a daily basis.

-And it is viewed in a good light when an organization relies more on promotion than on recruiting as this shows that the development and training structures put in place are effective enough to groom leaders.
+And it is a positive thing when an organization relies more on promotion than on recruiting.
+This shows that the development and training structures put in place are effective enough to groom leaders.

 However, a recent report reveals that many organizations lack candidates who are “ready now” for promotion to leadership roles.

-The report titled “Succession Matters: Impactful Leadership Development and Accelerated Readiness”, is third in the series of a global study commissioned by executive recruitment and management group Korn Ferry and performed by Hanover Research.
+The report titled “Succession Matters: Impactful Leadership Development and Accelerated Readiness”, is a valuable asset on this topic.
+It is third in the series of a global study.
+I fact, the executive recruitment and management group Korn Ferry and performed by Hanover Research commisioned it.

 Approximately 50% of the respondents said that their organization lacks a concrete channel for developing and delivering “ready now” candidates to fill leadership positions.

-Many companies thus resort to recruiting instead of promoting when a leadership position needs to be filled.
+Many companies thus resort to recruiting instead of promoting when a leadership position lacks a worker.
 In fact, “43% of C-suite positions are filled from the outside.” – Korn Ferry Study

 SOME OF THE CAUSES IDENTIFIED